OctopusDeploy/Issues/.github/ISSUE_TEMPLATE/deprecation.md

 # Description

 <!-- Take the time to describe the deprecation and link to the public deprecation schedule if necessary -->

+# Process
+- The functionality will be marked as deprecated in code, causing any usages to be logged for monitoring purposes
+- After the notification period of at least 6 months the functionality will be toggled off, resulting in an error when attempting to use it.
+Customers can toggle this back on if they still require it.
+- After another 12 months the functionality will be completely removed

 # Migration Guide